-The purpose of the Ph.D. program in the Department of African American and African Studies is to develop advanced graduate students who are able to demonstrate theoretical knowledge and the critical, analytical, argumentative, and writing skills necessary to design, conduct, elaborate, and disseminate research in the field of global Black studies.
+The purpose of the Ph.D. program in the Department of African American and African knowledge and the critical, analytical, argumentative, and writing skills necessary to design, conduct, elaborate, and disseminate research in the field of global Black studies.
 Admission to the Ph.D. program is contingent upon the approval of the Graduate Studies Committee.